How to Photograph in the Arctic

 Tip: plan your shoot with Windy, Clear Outside, or Aurora Forecast.
 Also YR is a good app.

-Module 2 – Above-water equipment
+2 – Above-water equipment

 Camera & lenses